Affinage

 Synthesis pass · forward-looking unresolved questions

-• No crystal structure of HLA-F/KIR3DS1 complex
+• No crystal/cryo-EM structure of HLA-F/KIR3DS1 in the timeline

 Mechanism profile